In-depth reviews

 “The GLC Coupe is less practical than the standard SUV, but despite the sloping roofline, it’s still more spacious than you might expect”

-As a result of the Mercedes GLC Coupe’s sloping roofline, there’s less interior and boot space than in the standard GLC, but it’s not as cramped as you might expect.
-While rear passenger space is good, the Coupe’s design does mean it lets in less natural light than the standard model.
+As a result of the Mercedes GLC Coupe’s sloping roofline, there’s less interior and boot space than in the standard GLC, and rear headroom is reduced by the coupe shape.
+While rear passenger space is still fairly good, the Coupe’s design does mean it lets in less natural light than the standard model, and this is even apparent in the front seats.

 Size comparison